 Here are the basic steps:

-- Visit ZOE here to purchase your test (you can use code HEATHERD10 for 10% off)
+- Visit ZOE here to purchase your test

 - When your test arrives, unbox everything and read the instructions.
 DON’T THROW AWAY THE BOX UNTIL YOU SCAN THE BAR CODE IN STEP 3

 - Download the ZOE Test app (it’s blue) from the App Store on your phone and follow the prompts.
 You will scan the barcode on the box that was shipped to you, answer a few questions and set a timeline for your test.
 Also download the ZOE Insights App (pink/red color) for when your results come back.